slowburn-dev/DataConfig/Misc/Docs/src/Integration.md

 You should try adding DataConfig as a plugin into your C++ project to get started.
 In this section we'll walk through the steps of integrating DataConfig plugin into a empty UE C++ Project.

 1. Get a copy of this repository.
-Then copy  `./DataConfig` (where `DataConfig.uplugin` resides) into your project's `Plugins` directory.
+Then copy  `./DataConfig` (where `DataConfig.uplugin` is located) into your project's `Plugins` directory.

 2. Restart your project.
 There should be a prompt to compile plugin sources.
 Confirm and wait until your project launches.
 Then open `Settings -> Plugins` you should see **Data Config** listed under Project Editor category.